Afternoon tea Edinburgh: 15 of the best places for cake and a cuppa in Scotland's capital

 The Dome

-Why: If you’re planning your afternoon tea in Edinburgh with a mixed crowd then The Dome could be just what you’re looking for.
-The team here offer up a regular line-up as well as a vegan version, a gluten-free option and a special child-friendly spread so that all guests should be kept content.
-Organic, loose-leaf tea play supporting act to the main stars of the show where you’ll find creations like an egg mayonnaise filled vol-au-vent, handmade macaroons and warm, crumbly scones.
+What: Served daily, The Dome serves up its afternoon tea in the rather glamorous surrounds of its Georgian Tea Room, if you’re looking for that classic backdrop to delve into finger sandwiches and dainty cakes.
+The team here offer a regular line-up as well as a vegan version, a gluten-free option and a special child-friendly spread so that all guests should be kept content.
+Organic, loose-leaf tea play supporting act to the main stars of the show where you’ll find creations like homemade sausage rolls, warm, crumbly scones and dainty desserts.

 Where: 14 George Street, EH2 2PF